-15.3.4 Promotion to a Higher Level/Progression Rules
+15.3.4 Promotion to a Higher Level/Progression Rules The DUT Rule G16 applies.

 In addition to DUT Rule G17, a first semester student who fails three or more modules with a final result of less than 40% in each module is not permitted to reregister in this programme.
 Deregistration from any module is subject to the provision of DUT Rule G6.
 (Approved by Senate Rules Comm wef 2014/10)